Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/nodes/introduction.rst

 Using Multiple Outputs
 ======================

-Each texture that you define with Texture Nodes can have several outputs, which you can then use for different things.
-For example, you might want your texture to define both a diffuse (color) map and a normal map.
-To do this, you would:
+Each texture defined with Texture Nodes can have several outputs, which can then be used for different things.
+For example, a texture that defines both a diffuse (color) map and a normal map.
+This can be done by:

 - Create two texture slots in the texture list, and set them to the same texture data-block.
 - Add two *Output* nodes to the node tree, and type new names into their *Name* text-boxes: e.g. "Diffuse" for one and "Normal" for the other.
-- Underneath the texture picker in the texture panel, you'll see a dropdown list with the names of your outputs.
+- Underneath the texture picker in the texture panel, a dropdown list with the names of the outputs are shown.
   For each entry in the texture list, select the desired output by changing the menu entry e.g. set on to *Diffuse* and the other to *Normal*).

-You can also use these named outputs if you've decided to define your material using Material Nodes.
-In this case, you probably won't be using Texture Channels.
-Instead, you'll insert *Texture* nodes into your Material Node tree using :menuselection:`Add* --> Input --> Texture`.
+These named outputs could be used, when the material is defined with Material Nodes.
+In this case, Texture Channels are probably not used.
+Instead, insert the *Texture* nodes into the Material Node tree by using :menuselection:`Add --> Input --> Texture`.
-Then, inside the texture node that you've just added, you can select which output you want to use (e.g. *Diffuse* or *Normal*).
+Inside the just added texture node the output to use can then be selected (e.g. *Diffuse* or *Normal*).